A model of stochastic memoization and name generation in probabilistic programming: categorical semantics via monads on presheaf categories: Stochastic memoization by example

 \paragraph{Memoization law.} \begin{definition} A strong monad \emph{supports stochastic memoization of type }\lstinline|a->b| if it is equipped with a morphism \lstinline|mem :: (a -> Prob b) -> Prob (a -> b)| that satisfies the following equation in the metalanguage, for every \lstinline[mathescape]|x$\cb_0$ :: a| and \lstinline|f :: a -> Prob b|:

 \end{definition}

 As noted at the beginning of this section, we will pass between an internal metalanguage for strong monads, and an ML-like programming language that would be interpreted using strong monads.
 In Section~\ref{sec:syntax} we introduce this programming language precisely, but for now we note that it has a special syntax $\lambdamem{x} u$, meaning \lstinline[mathescape]|mem (\$x$ -> $u$)|, since this is a common idiom\footnote{borrowing Melliès' use of the Hebrew letter $\mathsf{\mem}$ (``mem'')~\cite{melliesLocalStatesString2014}}.
-The law of Definition~\ref{def:mem} requires equations such as: The examples in the introduction use memoization of a constant Bernoulli function, i.e.
+The law of Definition~\ref{def:mem} requires equations such as: